julienvollering/DSMdepth/ms/ms.md

 Occasionally, when the soil itself was difficult to judge, we made our determination also based on the presence or absence of mire vegetation.
 Although peat soil is strictly defined by organic content (which we did not analyze), we believe our protocol produced reasonable determinations of presence or absence that would generally satisfy most of the varying definitions of peatland [@minasnyMappingMonitoringPeatland2023].

-Besides the depth and occurrence measurements described above, we also measured peat depth in three subjectively chosen, individual mires, using ground-penetrating radar (GPR).
+Besides the depth and occurrence measurements described above, we also measured peat depth in three subjectively chosen, separate peatlands, using ground-penetrating radar (GPR).
 We used the Malå ProEx GPR system (Guideline Geo AB, Sweden) with its 500 MHz} shielded antenna mounted in a plastic sledge, and its control unit connected to a GNSS receiver.
-At each of the three mires we recorded GPR traces along walking transects that covered the extent of the mire, mostly in traversing, zigzag patterns with between 5 m and 20 m spacing at their vertices.
+At each of the three peatlands we recorded GPR traces along walking transects that covered the extent of the peatland, mostly in traversing, zigzag patterns with between 5 m and 20 m spacing at their vertices.
 Along the GPR transects we also probed peat depth at marked trace locations, to be able to calibrate the GPR wave speed velocity.
 We processed the GPR data with Reflex2DQuick software (v.3.0, Sandmeier Scientific Software, Germany), applying a time-zero correction, a dewow filter, and a gain filter based on observed energy decay.
 Then we picked strong reflectors in the radargrams that we interpreted as the base of the peat column.
-We used picks at marked trace locations to calibrate wave speed velocity; we pooled calibration points across the three mires and fitted a linear regression of depth on one-way travel time with the intercept fixed at zero.
+We used picks at marked trace locations to calibrate wave speed velocity; we pooled calibration points across the three peatlands and fitted a linear regression of depth on one-way travel time with the intercept fixed at zero.
 In total we had 46 calibration points along 3.5 km of GPR transects.
 Finally, we used the calculated wave velocity (\unit{0.0387\,m\,ns^{-1}}, $R^2 = 0.874$) to convert the travel times of all picks to calibrated peat depths.

 ### Ørskogfjellet

-At Ørskogfjellet we also measured peat depth in a sample of 10 m raster cells, selected from the part of the study area classified in the AR5 dataset as mire.
+At Ørskogfjellet we also measured peat depth in a sample of 10 m raster cells, selected from the part of the study area classified as mire in the AR5 dataset.
-Before selecting locations, we determined a minimal sample size that would adequately capture the terrain and radiometric properties of the entire mire area.
+Before selecting locations, we determined a minimal sample size that would adequately capture the terrain and radiometric properties of the entire AR5 mire area.
 Specifically, we aimed to identify the size at which adding locations produced diminishing decreases in divergence between sample and population distributions -- i.e. the elbow point in a curve of similarity between sample and population [@maloneMethodsImproveUtility2019].
 This approach has been found to identify sample sizes that correspond with diminishing returns in predictive model performance on external evaluation data [@sauretteDivergenceMetricsDetermining2023].
 We defined a sequence of sample sizes (50--500) and for ten replicate samples at each size [drawn by conditioned latin hypercube sampling, @minasnyConditionedLatinHypercube2006; @roudierClhsPackageConditioned2011], we calculated the mean Kullback--Leibler divergence between sample and population distributions [@maloneMethodsImproveUtility2019; @sauretteDivergenceMetricsDetermining2023].